Construction of the Lyttelton Harbour wastewater project is being carried out across four phases. Learn more about the different work involved.

 A temporary contractor’s area along the foreshore near Naval Point will be used during construction but you will still be able to access the fishermen’s wharf and boat ramp during this time.

 Construction of pump stations at Governors Bay, Diamond Harbour and Lyttelton wastewater treatment plants as well as a new pump station at Simeon Quay in Lyttelton.
 Existing wastewater treatment plants will be disestablished with the tanks converted for storage.
-Work on phase three is due to start in about April 2018.
+Work on phase three started in April 2018.

 Installation of pipes connecting the Lyttelton tunnel wastewater pipe from Heathcote to the Woolston pump station, including crossings under the railway line and Heathcote River.
 Construction of this final phase is due to start in the second half of 2018.